srdjanbozic/Internship_Tasks/README.md

 # OOP Concepts
-Write small aplication that use oop concepts.
+Small aplication that makes use of object-oriented principles.